TheyCallMeCheng/fe-take-home-ex-1/README.md

 the number of decimal places the token uses, the currency used to purchase, and the amount of `BTC`/`ETH`/`DOGE` used.

-In the output file, every line corresponds to the amount of `SALE` expected with the given input of currency.
+In the output file, every line corresponds to the amount of `TOKEN` expected with the given input of currency.

 <detail>
-    <summary>What is SALE?</summary>
+    <summary>What is TOKEN?</summary>

-    `SALE` is just any arbitary token that can be purchased.
+    `TOKEN` is just any arbitary token that can be purchased.

 </detail>